antoniagbrd/stochastic-volatility-particle-filtering/README.md

 ## 1. Technologies

-Simple but not very effective : Python
+Simple but not very effective : Python, we would rather use C++, R or Julia.

 ## 2. Sereval examples